-A Multi-Proxy, Millenial-Scale Assesment of Climate, Vegetation, Fire, and Human Impacts in Jamaica, West Indies
+A Multi-Proxy, Millenial-Scale Assessment of Climate, Vegetation, Fire, and Human Impacts in Jamaica, West Indies

 A Multi-Proxy, Millennial-Scale Assessment of Climate, Vegetation, Fire, and Human Impacts in Jamaica, West Indies